I love to cook and try new foods and recipes. I try to do my best to incorporate healthy foods, but sometimes I need a little comfort food.

 I am going to share with you my mother's recipe and show you how to make Rock and Rye.
 Sure, you can buy it already made in the store, but by making it yourself, you can perfectly adjust the flavor to your liking.
 A little more of this, a little less of that.

-Then there is the Rock and Rye cold remedy: Whenever, I had a cold with a cough, my mom would give me a tablespoon or sometimes a shot glass of this homemade beverage.
+There is a Rock and Rye cold remedy: Whenever I had a cold with a cough, my mom would give me a tablespoon or sometimes a shot glass of this homemade beverage.
 I can remember this as far back as when I was 7 years old.
 It was also at that age that she shared her recipe with me to replenish the bottle.
 We would make it together.

 - 2 cups of Rock Candy (approximately)